 Despite its more recent appropriation as a form of pampering, the concept of “self-care” actually originated among feminists, rights activists, health workers, and other people who experienced trauma as part of their work, or simply as part of living in an unjust world.
 Self-care was a way for them to assert their value in a society that devalued them.
 For survivors of sexual harassment, abuse, and assault — and for all women, who experience sexism in our everyday lives — nurturing our mental health is self-care in this original, revolutionary sense.
 Caring for our mental health is an act of courage and a commitment to our own thriving.
 As #MeToo continues, it’s more important than ever.

 It seemed like every time I opened my computer to get started on this article, another #MeToo revelation crossed my social media feed.
 I’d get another message from a friend struggling with their own memories, or I was hit with another memory of my own.
 With so many people in our lives sharing pent-up trauma, it can feel like there’s no one to turn to for support.
 Yet in reality, the pervasiveness of #MeToo is precisely its strength: we are in this together.

 If the news has you feeling overwhelmed, you are not alone.
 There is no “right way” to be a survivor or to deal with whatever you’re feeling right now.
 Instead, it’s important to care for yourself, exactly the way you need to.
 If that means turning off the news entirely, that’s perfect.
 If that means sharing your experiences publicly, that’s great, too.
-Caring for yourself is an act of courage — whether you march in the streets, talk to a therapist, or cuddle up in bed.
+Caring for yourself is an act of courage — whether you march in the streets, talk to an online therapist, or cuddle up in bed.